JKonTiki/Francoise/README.md

 ## Credits

 Thanks to [ryanbenson](https://github.com/ryanbenson/Harvest) for offering a boilerplate gulpfile for my boilerplate gulpfile and [cferdinandi](https://github.com/cferdinandi/gulp-boilerplate) for good ideas.
-More info about Francoise project [here](https://www.youtube.com/watch?v=0M4LLlPA68o).
+More info about Francoise [here](https://www.youtube.com/watch?v=_V-b8QIYOpM).

 This software is protected under the MIT license.
 Copyright (c) 2017 Jeremy Fryd.